GPUOpen-Effects/ShadowFX/README.md

 * Visual Studio&reg; 2012, Visual Studio&reg; 2013, or Visual Studio&reg; 2015

 ### Getting started
-* Visual Studio solutions for VS2012, VS2013, and VS2015 can be found in the `amd_shadowfx_sample\build` directory.
+* Visual Studio solutions for VS2012, VS2013, and VS2015 can be found for the samples in their `build` directories.
 * There are also solutions for just the core library in the `amd_shadowfx\build` directory.
+* Documentation is located in the `amd_shadowfx\doc` directory.

 ### Premake
 The Visual Studio solutions and projects in this repo were generated with Premake.
 If you need to regenerate the Visual Studio files, double-click on `gpuopen_shadowfx_update_vs_files.bat` in the `premake` directory.